tethysplatform/tethys/docs/tethys_sdk/jobs.rst

 ============
 To facilitate interacting with jobs asynchronously, the details of the jobs are stored in a database.
 The Jobs API provides a job manager to handle the details of working with the database, and provides a simple interface for creating and retrieving jobs.
 The Jobs API supports various types of jobs (see `Job Types`_).

-.. deprecated::2.1
-    Creating jobs used to be done via job templates.
-This method is now deprecated.

 .. seealso::
     The Condor Job and the Condor Workflow job types use the CondorPy library to submit jobs to HTCondor compute pools.
 For more information on CondorPy and HTCondor see the `CondorPy documentation <http://condorpy.readthedocs.org/en/latest/>`_ and specifically the `Overview of HTCondor <http://condorpy.readthedocs.org/en/latest/htcondor.html>`_.